 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-My uncle has suggested that I appoint his conveyancing solicitors in Isle Of Anglesey.
-Do I take his guidance?
+My uncle has encouraged me to appoint his conveyancers in Isle Of Anglesey.
+Do I take his recommendation?

-There are no two ways about it the ideal way to choose a conveyancing practitioner is to get guidance from friends or family who have actually experience in using the firm that you are are thinking of instructing.
+No doubt it’s preferable to find a conveyancing practitioner is to have referrals from friends or family who have previously instructed the firm that you are are thinking of instructing.